matfantinel/fantinel.dev/src/lib/posts/2020-year-in-review.md

 slug: 2020-year-in-review
 title: Looking Back at 2020
 date: 2020-12-28
-excerpt: "2020 definitely wasn't our best year... but let's remember what was good about it."
+excerpt: 2020 definitely wasn't our best year... but let's remember what was good about it.
-tags: [Meta]
+tags:
+  - Meta
+categories:
+  - Tech
 ---

 <script>